hiclib/pastis/doc/index.rst

 of both homologs are identical, and it prevents modeling of more than one individual chromosome at a time.

-PASTIS has the unique ability to infer chromatin structures for diploid organisms regardless of whether the Hi-C data is segregatated by allele.
-It takes in any and all Hi-C data

-PASTIS has the unique ability to infer chromatin structures for diploid organisms, even if the Hi-C data is not segregated by allele.
+PASTIS has the ability to infer chromatin structures for diploid organisms, even if the Hi-C data is not segregated by allele.
 And if you do have allelically segregated Hi-C data, you can input that alongside the unsegregated data to build an even better model.